adamsiemion/springboot-with-spring_data-and-onion_architecture/README.md

-This tutorial will show how to create a REST application using the Onion architecture and Spring boot (Spring Core, Spring MVC and Spring Data).
+This tutorial will show how to create a REST application using the Onion architecture and Spring Boot (Spring Core, Spring MVC and Spring Data).
 For simplicity it will use an in-memory database (Fongo) and expose only one REST endpoint.
+Also please note that this tutorial focuses on using the Onion Architecture in practise and intentionally does not cover very important aspects of developing production applications such as [writing tests](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-testing.html), [packaging of Spring applications](http://www.kubrynski.com/2015/11/smart-package-structure-to-improve.html) or [REST API design](https://www.thoughtworks.com/insights/blog/rest-api-design-resource-modeling).

 The traditional three-layered architecture consists of: